HackSoc/constitution/appendices/B-single-transferable-vote.md

 ## Failed counting and vacant seats

-If the counting fails due to a tie, all candidates unambiguously elected so far should be elected.
+If the counting fails (due to a tie), all candidates unambiguously elected so far should be elected.
 Then the counting should end with the remaining seats left vacant.

-If the counting ends with vacant seats, as per the constitution 10.6, nominations should be reopened and a general meeting held to fill the seats.
+If the counting ends with vacant seats, as per the Constitution section 10.6, nominations should be reopened and a general meeting held to fill the seats.